Mazaher-Ghorbani/Messi-vs-Ronaldo/README.md

 # Messi-vs-Ronaldo
 ## Introduction
 Have you participated in an interesting discussion about who is the best player in the world right now?
 Isn't it better to judge the numbers?
-In this project, the data related to the goals and assists of these two football prodigies are compared.
+In this project, the data related to the goals and assists of these two football prodigies are compared.<br/>
 Let's data talk!
 ***
 ## Technologies